zimash/sklerotnik/buildroot.rst

    $ make linux-menuconfig     # Run Linux kernel menuconfig (Only work when linux is enabled)
    $ make busybox-menuconfig   # Run busybox menuconfig (Only works when busybox is enabled)
-   $ make uclibc-menuconfig    # Run uclibc menuconfig (Only available when the uClibc C library is selected in the internal toolchain backend)
+   $ make uclibc-menuconfig    # Run uclibc menuconfig (Only available when the uClibc C library is selected in the
+                                 internal toolchain backend)
    $ make barebox-menuconfig   # Run barebox menuconfig (Only work when the barebox bootloader is enabled)
-   $ make uboot-menuconfig     # Run uboot menuconfig (Only work when the U-Boot bootloader is enabled and the uboot build system is set to Kconfig)
+   $ make uboot-menuconfig     # Run uboot menuconfig (Only work when the U-Boot bootloader is enabled and the uboot
+                                 build system is set to Kconfig)

    $ make source               # Download all sources needed for offline-build (configuration dependent)
    $ make graph-depends        # Generate graph of the dependency tree

    # Notes.
 If ccache is enabled, running make clean or distclean does not empty the compiler cache used by Buildroot.
-   $ make clean                # To delete all build products (including build directories, host, staging and target trees, the images and the toolchain)
+   $ make clean                # To delete all build products (including build directories, host, staging and target
+                                 trees, the images and the toolchain)
-   $ make distclean            # Resetting Buildroot for a new target: To delete all build products as well as the configuration
+   $ make distclean            # Resetting Buildroot for a new target: To delete all build products as well as the
+                                 configuration

 * Directories::

    board                       - board specific files;
    configs                     - board defconfigs;
    dl                          - directory with downloaded archive/source files;
+   image                       - where all the images (kernel image, bootloader and root filesystem images) are stored.
+                                 These are the files you need to put on your target system. output/target               - which contains almost the complete root filesystem for the target: everything needed is present except the device files in /dev/ (Buildroot can’t create them because Buildroot doesn’t run as root and doesn’t want to run as root).
+Also, it doesn’t have the correct permissions (e.g. setuid for the busybox binary).
+Therefore, this directory should not be used on your target.
+Instead, you should use one of the images built in the images/ directory.
+If you need an extracted image of the root filesystem for booting over NFS, then use the tarball image generated in images/ and extract it as root.
-   output/target               - builded file system with OS that is used for final images;
+                                 Compared to staging/, target/ contains only the files and libraries needed to run the selected target applications: the development files (headers, etc.) are not present, the binaries are stripped. builded file system with OS that is used for final images;
-   output/host                 - host-tools for buildingl;
-   output/build                - created packages.
+   output/staging              - is a symlink to the target toolchain sysroot inside host/, which exists for backwards
+                                 compatibility.
+   output/host                 - contains both the tools built for the host, and the sysroot of the target toolchain.
+                                 The former is an installation of tools compiled for the host that are needed for the proper execution of Buildroot, including the cross-compilation toolchain.
+The latter is a hierarchy similar to a root filesystem hierarchy.
+It contains the headers and libraries of all user-space packages that provide and install libraries used by other packages.
+However, this directory is not intended to be the root filesystem for the target: it contains a lot of development files, unstripped binaries and libraries that make it far too big for an embedded system.
+These development files are used to compile libraries and applications for the target that depend on other libraries.;
+   output/build                - where all the components are built (this includes tools needed by Buildroot on the host
+                                 and packages compiled for the target).
+This directory contains one subdirectory for each of these components.

 * Variables::

    TOPDIR                      - the root directory of buildroot, for example - TOPDIR=~/git/buildroot BASEDIR                     - $(TOPDIR)/output/host, for example - HOST_DIR=~/git/buildroot/output/host
-   STAGING_DIR                 - $(TOPDIR)/output/host/<ARCH>/sysroot, for example - STAGING_DIR=~/git/buildroot/output/host/i686-buildroot-linux-gnu/sysroot
+   STAGING_DIR                 - $(TOPDIR)/output/host/<ARCH>/sysroot, for example:
+                                 STAGING_DIR=~/git/buildroot/output/host/i686-buildroot-linux-gnu/sysroot
    TARGET_DIR                  - $(TOPDIR)/output/target, for example TARGET_DIR=~/git/buildroot/output/target
    BUILD_DIR                   - $(TOPDIR)/output/build, for example BUILD_DIR=~/git/buildroot/output/build